bowlarbear/yeti-2.0/README.md

 3rd transaction: key7, + any 2 other keys

 Warning: If any of the test transactions fail during this process, the best thing to do is to go back to step C4 and try again.
 If it still doesn't work then something is wrong and you should stop.
 Delete all PSBTs on both computers' `~/Desktop`.
 Delete the multisig_watch_wallet on the transfer USB.
-Delete both of the `.bitcoin/wallets` folders on both computers, and start over at step A5 with fresh M-Discs.
+Delete both of the `.bitcoin/wallets` folders on both computers, and start over at step A5 with fresh DVDs.

 Only after you have successfully completed all 3 test transactions, testing all 7 keys as described above, will you have confirmed that the wallet is working properly.